lafrenierejm/lafreniere.xyz/content/docs/python-static-type-checking.md

     LOCAL = "local"
 ```

-…and a function that performs different logic based on which environment we are in:
+And also define a function that performs different logic based on which environment we are in:

 ```python
 def environment_specific_logic(env: Environment) -> str: